ericmichalski/Engine-Games-and-Art/README.md

 The itch.io pages also have images and videos of gameplay along with plenty of comments and videos from the public to view.
 Additionally, each game here provides more background details such as the time it took to complete.
 Of these, the largest and most extensive game I have worked on is [The Flight](https://github.com/ericmichalski/Projects/tree/master/Unreal%20Engine/TheFlight), although it is not the most recent one.
-I currently am busy working on individual projects within Unreal Engine outside of class/work.
+I currently am busy working on individual projects within Unreal Engine outside of class/work and such.